Quixoty/quixoty-test4.github.io/_posts/2020-09-24-residential trees (part 1).md

 **Prunus ceracifera 'Nigra'**

-Whilst Prunus ceracifera 'Nigra' (black-leaved plum), is not listed on the NHBC table - we can see that all the other trees with the 'Prunus' Genus are within the 'moderate water demand' category.
+Whilst Prunus ceracifera 'Nigra' (black-leaved plum), is not listed on the NHBC table - we can see that all the other trees with the 'Prunus' genus are within the 'moderate water demand' category.
 As such the same can be assumed of Prunus ceracifera 'Nigra'.

 Tree height according to the RHS website: 10m

 Therefore,

-**Zone of influence = 10m x 0.75**
+*Zone of influence = 10m x 0.75*

-**Zone of Influence = 7.5m**
+*Zone of Influence = 7.5m*

 <img src="/assets/images/zoneofinfluenceexample.PNG" alt="">
 <figcaption>Table showing the maximum distance for the viewing of tree bark for the moderately visual impaired</figcaption>